McLaren MCL39: Opening rounds

 Norris qualified on pole and Piastri second for the season-opening Australian Grand Prix.
 The race was held in mixed conditions, and was interrupted by several safety car periods.
-Piastri lost second place to Max Verstappen of Red Bull Racing on the opening lap but regained the position later on and ran in second behind Norris.
+Piastri lost second place to Max Verstappen of Red Bull Racing on the opening lap but regained the position later on and ran second behind Norris.
 Shortly after switching to slick tyres as the track dried, both drivers went off at the same corner when rain returned.
 Although Norris managed to continue and pit to return to intermediate tyres, Piastri was stranded on a grass run-off.
 Piastri rejoined the race a lap down after slowly reversing off the grass.
 Norris won the race and set the fastest lap, and Piastri recovered to finish ninth.
-The result placed McLaren first in the World Constructors' Championship, and the drivers first and ninth in the World Drivers' Championship (WDC).
+The result placed McLaren first in the World Constructors' Championship (WCC), and the drivers first and ninth in the World Drivers' Championship (WDC).

 The Chinese Grand Prix was the first round of the season to use the sprint format.
 Piastri qualified for the sprint second, and Norris, who made an error in his final lap, qualified sixth.
 Piastri finished the sprint second.
 Norris made another error at the start, losing positions and finishing eighth.
 Piastri qualified on pole for the Grand Prix for the first time in his career and Norris qualified third.
 Piastri won the race and Norris – whose brakes began to fail in the closing laps of the race – finished second, moving Piastri up to fourth and allowing Norris to retain his lead in the WDC.
 Media and other teams speculated throughout the weekend on the prospect of McLaren being negatively affected by stricter rear wing regulations introduced ahead of the round, which did not eventuate.

 Norris qualified second and Piastri third for the Japanese Grand Prix, and they finished the race in those positions.
-Piastri improved to third in the WDC, while Norris' rival Verstappen, who won the race, trailed one point behind him.
+Piastri improved to third in the WDC.

 McLaren introduced a new front brake duct winglet at the Bahrain Grand Prix.
 Piastri qualified on pole and Norris sixth.
 Norris overshot his grid-box at the race start and received a five second time penalty.
-Piastri won the race, moving him to second, and Norris made up places during the race to finish in third place, narrowly retaining his WDC lead with Piastri just three points behind.
+Piastri won the race, moving him to second, and Norris made up places during the race to finish in third place.
+Piastri improved to second in the WDC.

 Piastri qualified second for the Saudi Arabian Grand Prix, but Norris crashed during the final stage of qualifying, leaving him tenth.
 Piastri won the race, and Norris recovered to finish fourth.
 Piastri took the lead of the WDC from Norris.